-- The claimant must be actively pursuing jobs.
+- You must be actively pursuing jobs

-How to Apply For UI Benefits in Michigan?
+How To Apply For UI Benefits in Michigan?

-The applicants can log in to Michigan Web Account Manager (MiWAM) to apply for benefits online.
+You can log in to Michigan Web Account Manager (MiWAM) to apply for benefits online.
 The online portal is accessible 24 hours a day and 7 days a week.
 You can register as a new user if you are filing for the first time, or can log in using your ID and password if you’re returning to apply for weekly benefits.

 Call Michigan’s Unemployment Insurance Customer Line to file unemployed benefits by dialing 1-866-500-0017.
-If you suffer from hearing impairment, dial the TYY line 1-866-366-0004 to receive unemployment insurance services.
+If you suffer from hearing impairment, dial the TYY line 1-866-366-0004 to receive Unemployment Insurance services.

 You can reach the customer line from Monday to Friday, from 8 AM to 4:30 PM.
 You can also get help in Spanish by selecting Spanish as your preferred language.

-How to File Weekly Claims
+How To File Weekly Claims

 Connect with The Department of Talent and Economic Development through either MARVIN or MiWAM to collect your weekly benefit amount.

-You must use the Michigan Identification Number (MIN) for security and privacy reasons every time you try to obtain unemployment insurance services.
+You must use the Michigan Identification Number (MIN) for security and privacy reasons every time you try to obtain Unemployment Insurance services.
 The MIN number can be found on most letters mailed or e-mailed to you by the department, and this will be linked to all your UI documents.